sourcegraph/sourcegraph-public-snapshot/doc/cloud/private_connectivity_gcp.md

-# Code hosts or artifact registries on GCP without public access
+# Private Resources on GCP via GCP Private Service Connect

 <p>Please contact Sourcegraph directly via <a href="https://sourcegraph.com/contact">prefered contact method</a> for more informations</p>
 </aside>

-> Important:
-`private dependency` is customer code host or registry hosted in GCP.

 As part of the [Enterprise tier](https://sourcegraph.com/pricing), Sourcegraph Cloud supports connecting to customer dependencies on GCP using [GCP Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect).
-It creates a secure connection between customer GCP project and Sourcegraph Cloud instance, so that access to a private dependency never occurs over the public internet.
+It creates a secure connection between customer GCP project and Sourcegraph Cloud instance, so that access to a private resource never occurs over the public internet.

 When a customer has private dependencies inside the GCP and needs to expose it for Sourcegraph Cloud instance, please reach out to your account manager to initiate the process.